keptn/keptn.github.io/content/docs/0.2.0/setup/kubernetes/install-keptn-v.0.2-gke/index.md

 - [git](https://git-scm.com/) and [hub](https://hub.github.com/) that helps you do everyday GitHub tasks without ever leaving the terminal.
 - [gcloud](https://cloud.google.com/sdk/gcloud/) CLI
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - The script will log you into the cluster you will provide as an input parameter.
+- [helm](https://helm.sh/) - A package manager for Kubernetes, used for deploying keptn-managed applications

     **Tip:** View all the kubectl commands, including their options and descriptions in the [kubectl CLI reference](https://kubernetes.io/docs/user-guide/kubectl-overview/).